 (SDC) I improved very quickly over there.
 Within a year, I was already ranked number three in the nation in college tennis.
 I reached the semi-final at the NCAA final tournament during my sophomore and became number one during my junior year.
 After two and a half years, I decided to go pro, which wasn’t the initial plan.
 I had played a few pro tournaments in Spain and France after my sophomore year and won a couple of them.
 In no time, I climbed up to 400 in the ATP (The Association of Tennis Professionals) rankings, which is a different tour from college.
 I told my parents, ‘Look I think I have a future in this.
 Let’s go for it.’
 So, in June ’98 I turned pro, and my first pro tournament was Wimbledon qualifiers.
 I had played some tournaments before, which is why I had the ranking to play in Wimbledon.
 From June 1998 to December 2010, I played professional on the on the ATP tour.

-Then you went back to business school, how did that decision come about?
 (SDC) At the end of my career in 2010, I was at Indian Wells playing qualies.
 I knew that I was going to stop.
 I had a friend who is an entrepreneur living in the US.
 He came over to Indian Wells with me, and told me out of nowhere as we were walking down the site, ‘I think you should do an MBA.’
 I knew little about MBAs but suddenly it clicked.
 When I went back to the hotel in the evening, I started to look at MBAs and thought, ‘Okay, that’s what I want to do.’
 When I stopped tennis, I had three options.
 One was to become a coach – I thought a lot about giving back to the other players because as a player, I was always looking for new ways to improve, especially from the mental aspect of the game.
 So that was option one.
 Option two was to remain within the world of sports or within the world of tennis, not as a coach but in sports marketing.
 And the third option was going back to school to try to broaden my horizon and look at different things for the future.
 My father is an entrepreneur, my brothers, my uncles, everybody works in business.
 Tennis was a wonderful parenthesis but it made complete sense to me that it was now time to go back to what I had initially planned to do.
 I joined the HEC (École des hautes études commerciales de Paris) MBA without knowing where my future would lie – whether in finance, marketing, or consulting.
 I wanted to explore as many possibilities as possible.
 I had two goals: one was to acquire technical skills, and the other was to gain more legitimacy as a businessperson.
 The third thing that I gained, unexpectedly but which turned out to be a major asset in the corporate world, was the methodology – knowing how to work effectively.

 “Tennis is a very difficult sport; it’s an individual sport where you are alone on the court.”

-What lessons have you learned from the tennis world that could be transferred to the business world?
 (SDC) Tennis is a very difficult sport; it’s an individual sport where you are alone on the court.
 Of course, you have a team around you, but ultimately, everything depends on your performance on the day.
 Another complicating factor is that you’re 100% a salesperson because you only are paid based on your results.
 Sometimes, you don’t even start at zero; you start at a minus because you have to cover your expenses to get to the tournament, you have to pay your coach and everything else.
 This adds a lot of complexity.

 “You have to deal with pressure all the time; every match is pressure.
 I have never felt such pressure in the corporate world.”